RainbowCitrine/msaclab6/exercise08.md

 14. Does the new untracked file show up in git diff?

         git diff
+        No it does not show up since it is untracked
 15. Add and commit the new file